Zahoor realised he needed to make changes when his cousin developed serious diabetes complications.

 When I found out a cousin in Pakistan, who also had Type 2 diabetes, had had to have a foot amputated after gangrene set in following an accident I knew I had to take is seriously.
 Tragically the gangrene spread.
 She had to have more of her leg amputated and in the end that was not enough to save her life.

 This was a big shock.
 At the time I was struggling to manage my own blood sugar levels.
-I started thinking seriously about taking control, I thought if I am not careful I can go along that road as well.
+I started thinking seriously about taking control and trying to prevent diabetes complications, I thought if I am not careful I can go along that road as well.
 The future was a bit black.
 I thought I may not be able to see my grandchildren grow up.

 Friends and family